slowkow/snpsea/doc/SNPsea_manual.md

 > cell types, then the subset of genes with critical functions in those
 > pathogenic cell types are likely to be within trait-associated loci.

-We assume that a gene's specificity to a given condition is a reasonable indicator of the gene's importance to the function of that condition.
+We assume that a gene's specificity to a given cell type or condition is a reasonable indicator of the gene's importance to the function of that cell type.

 Please see the following publications for additional information outside the scope of this reference manual: